williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 * OpenID Connect
 * API Access Management -- {% api_lifecycle ea %}

-It's important to understand which use case you are targeting and build your application according to the correct patterns for that use case.
+It&#8217;s important to understand which use case you are targeting and build your application according to the correct patterns for that use case.
 The OAuth 2.0 APIs each have several different [query params](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) which dictate which type of flow you are using and the mechanics of that flow.

 At the very basic level, the main API endpoints are: